remcc/mBART_shlib/README.txt

-The following may work in linux (tested in Ubuntu 18.04.5 LTS).
+The following should work in linux (tested in Ubuntu 18.04.5 LTS).
+I have also got it to work easily on my MacBook Pro with the xcode installed.

+Make sure you have the R package Rcpp installed.

 (i)
 As indicated in RMakefile do this at the linux command line